-REDWOOD CITY, Calif. - The San Mateo County Strong Fund today announced the award a total of nearly \$2 million to local nonprofit agencies that provide vital safety-net services to tens of thousands of residents hit financially by the COVID-19 pandemic.
+REDWOOD CITY, Calif. - The San Mateo County Strong Fund today announced a total of nearly \$2 million has been awarded to local nonprofit agencies that provide vital safety-net services to tens of thousands of residents hit financially by the COVID-19 pandemic.